dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/packages.rst

 Conda is an open-source package management system that can install, run, and update packages and their dependencies in your Python development environment.
 Our recommendation is using Conda to manage your packages.
-If you followed our installation guides, you already have Conda installed.
+If you followed our :doc:`installation guides </install/python>`, you already have Conda installed.

 .. button-link:: https://www.google.com/search?q=cheatsheet+python+conda